What Is a Do Not Resuscitate Order (DNR)?

-Answer: In 1996 michigan created the do not resuscitate procedure act.
-The act permits a competent adult or their patient advocate to sign a dnr and wear a DNR id bracelet.
+In 1996 Michigan created the do not resuscitate procedure act.
+The act permits a competent adult or their patient advocate to sign a DNR and wear a DNR ID bracelet.
 If you have a DNR and it is made known to emergency personnel, then CPR will not be performed on you in an emergency.
 A DNR is useful if you have reached a point in life where you desire not to be revived if your heart or breathing stops.

-Answer: If you have a dnr, then a health care professional shall not attempt to resuscitate you (CPR) if they discover that you have no vital signs.
+If you have a DNR, then a health care professional shall not attempt to resuscitate you (CPR) if they discover that you have no vital signs.

-Answer: A DNR allows a competent adult or their patient advocate to sign a DNR on their behalf.
-The DNR must be signed by at least two witnesses at least one of whom is not the person's spouse, parent, child, grandchild, sibling or presumptive heir.
-Unless someone is refusing resuscitation for religious reasons, that person's attending physician is also required to sign the dnr and include a copy of a dnr order in the person's permanent medical record.
+A DNR allows a competent adult or their patient advocate to sign a DNR on their behalf.
+The DNR must be signed by at least two witnesses at least one of whom is not the person’s spouse, parent, child, grandchild, sibling or presumptive heir.
+Unless someone is refusing resuscitation for religious reasons, that person’s attending physician is also required to sign the DNR and include a copy of a DNR order in the person’s permanent medical record.

 The purpose of a DNR is that it can control emergency situations and solves the limitations that a medical durable power of attorney has.